 Recently I had an occasion to shoot Qu (pronounced “cue”), an awesome Japanese instrumental rock band fronted by a human beatbox at “Baybeats 2017”, the biggest music festival of its kind in Singapore.
 By the way, listen to Qu on YouTube , they’re real awesome!

-Interestingly, shooting the live music event at night was completely opposite of what I normally do, i.e. shooting cityscape at twilight and dusk which is always static (scenery never moves) and shot with low ISO (100) for long exposure that goes for a few minutes.
+Interestingly, shooting the live music event at night was completely opposite of what I normally do, i.e. shooting cityscape at blue hour which is always static (scenery never moves) and shot with low ISO (100) for long exposure that goes for a few minutes.

 At this event, I was shooting the singer/beatboxer that moves around a lot (hard to focus), using high ISO (800-1000 due to low light with hand-held) and fast shutter speed to freeze the motion, which was quite challenging.

 ISO could have been much higher (to shoot with even faster shutter speed) because most of my photos actually ended up being “soft”, but I was too worried about photos being very noisy.
 At the end of the day, sharp photos with more noise would have been better than soft photos with less noise.
 In fact, I now feel that having certain amount of noise seems even cool for this type of photo!

 I shot with Nikon 50mm (f/1.4) that I borrowed from a friend (cos I only own two lenses and this is why).
 Although I was seated in the first row, 50mm lens on my full frame Nikon D610 didn’t have enough reach, so I had to switch to DX crop mode to give the lens 1.5x zoom (50mm x 1.5 = 75mm), which in turn reduced the output image size to 3936 x 2624 px (down from 6016 x 4016 px shot in FX mode).